hotosm/fmtm/README.md

    in ODK Collect.
 3. User navigates to the feature and fills out the XLSForm survey, then submits.
-4. The submissions are collected by ODK Central, which feeds the data back into FMTM, for cleaning, conflation with existing data, and pushing back to OSM.
+4. The submissions are collected by ODK Central, which feeds the data back into Field-TM, for cleaning, conflation with existing data, and pushing back to OSM.

 ## Usage of ODK